 For example, when children’s emotions escalate each other and all the children are “off” at the same time, it can feel unfair—like being ganged up on.
 If this situation often triggers strong feelings for you, ask yourself the question, “Did I ever feel ganged up on as a child?”
 Let those moments roll around in your mind.
 What feelings come up?
 Listen to yourself, but also, find someone else who can listen to you.

 Find someone to listen—a listening partner—who won’t interrupt you, judge you, give you advice, or try to fix you.
 You aren’t broken.
 You just need support for the hard work of parenting.
 For more on Listening Partnerships, see Hand in Hand’s booklet, or our self-guided video course, Building a Listening Partnership: Easing the Stress of Parenting.

 6. Recognize that it may take time.
 Your children want you close to them, with your full attention—and when they are off-track, they can’t think well enough to recognize that someone else needs your help too.
 You can give them your presence and your full attention, but because there’s only one of you and more than one of them, it may take more time.
 Let yourself take that time.

 It would be great if each child always had one-on-one adult attention, but often that just isn’t available.
 In those situations, focusing on connection—limits, yes, but connection first and foremost—pays off in a big way.
 Not only will you get through those stressful moments with grace and calm, but you will see your family become more relaxed, more flexible, and more connected.

-— Parenting by Connection Instructor Kristen Volk
+— Hand in Hand Parenting Instructor Kristen Volk

 Are you looking for more tips on how to handle sibling rivalry?
 Get your free copy of the Ultimate Sibling Rivalry Survival Guide and you’ll learn what to do when chaos ensues, how to handle the most common sibling struggles, the secret to sibling friendships, and much more!